 This handy tutorial from a professional tailor covers how to take in pants at the seams and waistband.
 It offers tips on measuring and where to take the pants in for the best fit.

 This helpful tutorial goes over the process of fixing a pants waistband that is too tight.
 Find out how to salvage as much fabric as you can from what currently exists so you can extend the waistband without adding fabric.

 Know When to Call a Professional

-Sometimes, you may find that there is not enough fabric to complete the adjustments or the cut of the garment is too complex.
+Sometimes, you may find that there is not enough fabric to complete the adjustments, there are lots of pleats you'll need to keep even, or the cut of the garment is too complex.
 In these cases, it's always better to consult a professional tailor.
-However, in many cases, you can make your own minor waistband alterations to pants or a skirt and save yourself the cost of hiring a professional.
+However, in many cases, you can make your own minor waistband alterations to pants or an a-line skirt and save yourself the cost of hiring a professional.